The Pennsylvania Rivers Conservation Program aims to protect and enhance Pennsylvania’s waterways.

 Planning -- regional or site-based planning, such as Rivers Conservation Plans, stewardship plans, or master site development plans.

 Development -- construction projects such as river access points.

 .
-The CHP provides small grants to local organizations to complete studies and projects that support coldwater streams and natural trout production.
+The Coldwater Heritage Partnership provides small grants to local organizations to complete studies and projects that support coldwater streams and natural trout production.

 Examples of projects that support rivers conservation and watershed protection are:

 Greenways and wildlife areas